TheQuietBlock/Shipyard/README.md

 ## 🚀 Quick Start

 ### Prerequisites
-- Docker and Docker Compose installed
+- Docker installed and Swarm mode initialized
 - For flight tracking: RTL-SDR dongle and appropriate antenna

 > **Tip:** Use the included Ansible playbook to automatically install Docker: